luebbe/homie-display/README.md

 This firmware currently contains four frames

 - A status frame showing MQTT/Wifi status upon initialization and the current time when everything is up and running
-- The current weather for a weather station that you have configured, fetched via [Weather Underground](https://www.wunderground.com/)
+- The current weather for a open weathermap location Id that you have configured, fetched via [Open Weathermap](https://openweathermap.org/)
-- A three day weather forecast for the same weather station
+- A three day weather forecast for the same location
-- Temperature and humidity fetched from a mqtt server using data as defined in my [Homie Node Collection](https://github.com/luebbe/homie-node-collection)
+- Temperature and humidity fetched from a mqtt server using data as defined in [Homie Node Collection](https://github.com/luebbe/homie-node-collection)

-The time zone, weather underground URL and the mqtt topics for temperature/humidity are configurable
+The time zone, open weathermap URL and the mqtt topics for temperature/humidity are configurable

 The software is based on [Homie (v2.0)](https://github.com/marvinroger/homie-esp8266) and is developed using [PlatformIO](https://github.com/platformio)